China clampdown on overseas deals crimps Asia Pacific M&A volumes in 2017

 “People are treading carefully amid capital controls.
 They don’t want to be too flashy,” said Samson Lo, head of Asia M&A at UBS.

-Overall M&A volume in Asia Pacific - involving either a target or an acquirer in the region - hit $1.08 trillion in 2017, down 4.3 percent from last year, the data showed.
-Activity outside China was propped up by banner transactions such as French property firm Unibail-Rodamco’s $24 billion purchase this month of Australia’s Westfield Corp (WFD.AX).
+Overall M&A volume in Asia Pacific hit $1.08 trillion in 2017, down 4.3 percent from last year, the data showed, as regional activity was propped up by banner transactions such as French property firm Unibail-Rodamco’s $24 billion purchase this month of Australia’s Westfield Corp.

 It was the third consecutive year that Asia Pacific dealmaking surpassed $1 trillion.